conductor-sdk/conductor-python/README.md

 1. **Workflow**: Describes the application's state and how functions are wired.
 Workflow is what gives your application's code durability and full-blown visualization in the Conductor UI.
 2. **Worker**: Stateless components.
 Workers can be exposed as HTTP endpoints (aka Microservices) or can be simple task workers implemented using lightweight Conductor SDK in the framework and language of your choice.

+> [!note]
-Note: A single workflow application can have workers written in different languages.
+> A single workflow application can have workers written in different languages.

 ### Step 1: Create a Workflow